dogweather/forkful/content/en/dart/strings/deleting-characters-matching-a-pattern.md

   \ for data validation, sanitization, or when preparing text for further processing.\u2026"
 lastmod: '2024-03-13T22:44:59.806114-06:00'
 model: gpt-4-0125-preview
-summary: "Deleting characters matching a specific pattern in strings is crucial for\
-  \ data validation, sanitization, or when preparing text for further processing.\u2026"
+summary: Deleting characters matching a specific pattern in strings is crucial for data validation, sanitization, or when preparing text for further processing.
 title: Deleting characters matching a pattern
 weight: 5
 ---